Snowball2534/D/README.md

     store the graph.
     There are two implementation methods of Dijkstra's algorithm: using the priority queue or the usual array.
 Two implementation methods are included.
 (3. priority queue) is called to implement this.
-    All the .cpp files are connected by .head files.
-You can directly call
+    All .cpp files are connected by .head files.
+You can directly run main.cpp file to test the project.